Are you ready to transform life sciences with intelligent apps?

 3. Do you have a well-defined proof of concept with a clear definition of success?

 ROI tracking of GenAI investments is complex.
-As Gartner analyst Rita Sallam points out, organizations that will benefit the most from AI deployments first “build a business case by simulating potential cost and value realization across a range of GenAI activities.”
+As Gartner analyst Rita Sallam points out, the life science organizations that will benefit the most from AI deployments first “build a business case by simulating potential cost and value realization across a range of GenAI activities.”

 Among the activities that Sallam identifies are: